Scottish Wildcats: Powerful Hunters and Endangered Animals

 Hybridization doesn’t sound as dramatic as a species disappearing due to overhunting or habitat loss (although suitable habitat for the Scottish wildcat is disappearing), but the end result as far as the species or subspecies is concerned is the same—extinction.

 Hybridization is not the Scottish wildcat's only problem today.
-Even in the Scottish Highlands, suitable habitat for the cats is shrinking due to deforestation.
-The animals are in danger of disappearing from their last stronghold in Britain.
+Even in the Scottish Highlands, suitable habitat for the animals is shrinking due to deforestation.
+They are in danger of disappearing from their last stronghold in Britain.

 Conservation efforts for wildcats include a captive breeding program involving (hopefully) non-hybrid animals, captive breeding-for-release programs, and education programs to encourage cat owners to neuter and vaccinate their pets.
 In addition, feral cats are being trapped, neutered, and released.